How to Apply • Who’s James Holman? • About LightHouse for the Blind and Visually Impaired • A note on Accessibility

-In 2017, San Francisco LightHouse for the Blind launched the Holman Prize to support the emerging adventurousness and can-do spirit of blind and low vision people worldwide.
+In 2017, LightHouse for the Blind and Visually Impaired in San Francisco launched the Holman Prize to support the emerging adventurousness and can-do spirit of blind and low vision people worldwide.
 This endeavor celebrates people who want to shape their own future instead of having it laid out for them.

 Created specifically for legally blind individuals with a penchant for exploration of all types, the Prize provides financial backing – up to $25,000 – for three individuals to explore the world and push their limits.

 The ideal candidate is someone who is willing to probe their environment and eager to savor the richness of a world that is so often thought of as inaccessible to the blind.
 This exploration may involve travel, community organizing, athletics, creating art and more.

 The Prize begins with a challenge: blind applicants must submit a first-round pitch, in the form of a 90-second YouTube video.
 Later, a select group of semifinalists will submit in-depth written proposals, and an even smaller group of finalists will be interviewed by LightHouse staff.